Estonia Food Guide

 Rosolje (Estonian Potato Salad)

-A colorful beetroot and potato salad with herring, pickles, and a sour cream dressing.
-This dish is a staple at Estonian celebrations.
+A beetroot and potato salad with herring, pickles, and a sour cream dressing, deep pink from the beets.
+It's a fixture at Estonian celebrations.

 Allergens: